 Let's get the obvious out of the way with the Rockefeller Center Christmas tree.

 This year marked the 84th annual lighting of the Rockefeller Center Christmas tree.
 The tree lighting is broadcast live nationwide, and thousands gather in New York City each year to watch the ceremony.

-Every year, the city of Oslo, Norway donates a Christmas tree to the UK.
-It's their way of continuing to express gratitude for the support of the British during World War II.
+Every year, the city of Oslo, Norway, donates a Christmas tree to the U.K. It's the city's way of continuing to express gratitude for British support during World War II.
 The tradition began in 1947, and a plaque at the base of the tree explains its history.